Book from the Ground - Studio Installation

 2003—ongoing

-Xu Bing has been undertaking his Book from the Ground project since 2003.
-The artist first compiled symbols drawn from the public sphere and wrote a book using only these signs.
-The book is written in a way that any reader, regardless of his or her cultural or educational background, can understand.
-As long as one lives within the contemporary society, he or she will be able to interpret the book.
-Due to the universality of its visual language, it could be published anywhere without translation.
-For the Book from the Ground installation, Xu Bing recreated his studio's working environment and brought some materials to the exhibition space, implying that this is a never-ending project in progress.
-Xu Bing’s studio also made a character database software that corresponds to the language of the book.
-Users can enter words either in English or in Chinese, and the program will translate them into Xu Bing's lexicon of signs.
+Furthermore, Xu Bing Studio also created a character database software that corresponds to the language of the book.
+Users can enter words either in English or in Chinese, and subsequently, the program will translate them into Xu Bing's lexicon of signs.
 It thus serves as an intermediary form of communication and exchange between the two languages.
-As personal computer and the internet become increasingly integrated into daily life, the lexicon of digital icons grows accordingly, and the symbolic language of Book from the Ground has been further updated, augmented, and complicated.
-In response to his own Book from the Sky, a work dated 30 years earlier whose language is illegible to anyone, Book from the Ground is legible to all.
-It is an expression of Xu Bing’s long-standing vision of a universal language.
+As personal computers and the internet become increasingly integrated into daily life, the lexicon of digital icons grows accordingly, and the symbolic language of Book from the Ground has been further updated, augmented, and complexified.
+In response to his own Book from the Sky (1988) whose language is completely illegible, Book from the Ground is contrastingly legible to all.
+It may be considered an expression of Xu Bing’s long-standing vision of a universal language.

 Series